Have you ever visited a magnificent waterfall and dreamt of being so close to it to experiencing its chill on your face?

 These and much more without being washed away?

-The Rhine falls near Schaffhausen on the Swiss-German border is the largest waterfall in Europe.
+The Rhein Falls or the Rhine falls Switzerland near Schaffhausen on the Swiss-German border is one of the most magnificent waterfalls in Switzerland and the largest waterfall in Europe.
+Rhine Falls is one of the popular day trips from Zurich.

 The closest station to these splendid falls is Schloss Laufen which is around 20 minutes from Winterthur.
-Schloss Laufen is little more than 2 hrs from Bern and around an hour from Zurich which makes the Rhine falls an easy day trip.
+Schloss Laufen is little more than 2 hrs from Bern and Zurich to The Rhine falls will take around an hour which makes the Rhine falls an easy day trip.

 We followed sign boards to the falls sauntering through the houses beautifully adorned with vibrant flower plants.
 The roar of the falls could be heard from a distance and the roar getting stronger hinted that we were heading in the right direction.